-Students studying in the Master of Public Policy (MPP), without a Concentration, are required to take two (2) elective Modules as part of their degree program.
-Such students must select one (1) elective only from any two (2) of the five (5) available MPP Concentrations.
-The Electives can only be selected from the following Modules in each of the Concentrations (MPP711, MPP713, MPP715, MPP717 or MPP719).
+Students studying in the Master in Public Policy (MPP), are required to take two (2) elective Modules as part of their degree program.
+The Electives can only be selected from the following Modules (MPP711, MPP713, MPP715, MPP717 or MPP719).

-There are no pre-requisite and/or c-requisite Module(s) for students studying in the Master of Public Policy Program.
-Students must however have completed all four core (MPP701, MPP702, MPP703 and MPP704) and the two elective or Concentration Modules prior to being able to undertake the Dissertation Module.
+There are no pre-requisite and/or c-requisite Module(s) for students studying in the Master in Public Policy Program.
+Students must however have completed all four core (MPP701, MPP702, MPP703 and MPP704) and the two Elective Modules prior to being able to undertake the Dissertation Module.

 The research dissertation is a very important part of a student's Master's degree.
 It is an opportunity for the student to acquire and apply transferable researching and academic writing skills.
-It is the part of the program where students can apply the analytical and problem-solving techniques they have acquired during their studies to explore a specialist interest in greater depth.
+It is the part of the program where students can apply the analytical and problem-solving techniques, they have acquired during their studies to explore a specialist interest in greater depth.
 Although demanding, students often find the dissertation one of the most rewarding aspects of their Master's experience.

-The requirements to undertake and complete the Dissertation Module within the Master of Public Policy programs are clearly specified in the Dissertation Handbook.
+The requirements to undertake and complete the Dissertation Module within the Master in Public Policy programs are clearly specified in the Dissertation Handbook.